 The University of Tennessee - Martin

-At this 4-year, public school in Martin, students can pursue a broadcasting sequence through the communications program, which has 12 faculty.
+At this four-year, public school in Martin, students can pursue a broadcasting sequence through the communications program, which has 12 faculty members.
 The university has two TV studios, four audio studios, an audio/video editing lab, a radio station, an affiliation with a public TV station and a student-run broadcasting guild.

 The production and management track offers electives in topics such as film appreciation and advertising, while performance and journalism electives address topics like photojournalism and broadcast news.